rsdoiel/antenna/archives/2025/science_and_technology_2025.19.md

 ## CISA mutes own website, shifts routine cyber alerts to Musk’s X, RSS, email

-date: 2025-05-12, updated: 2025-05-12, from: The Register (UK I.T.
+date: 2025-05-12, updated: 2025-05-13, from: The Register (UK I.T.
 News)

-<h4>Cripes, we were only joking when we called Elon&#39;s social network the new state media</h4> <p>The US government&#39;s Cybersecurity and Infrastructure Security Agency (CISA) announced Monday that going forward, only urgent alerts tied to emerging threats or major cyber activity will appear on its website.
+<h4>Cripes, we were only joking when we called Elon&#39;s social network the new state media</h4> <p><strong>Updated</strong>  The US government&#39;s Cybersecurity and Infrastructure Security Agency (CISA) announced Monday that going forward, only urgent alerts tied to emerging threats or major cyber activity will appear on its website.
 Routine updates, guidance, and other notifications will instead be shared via email, RSS, and X.…</p>

 <br>